UPPMAX/R-matlab-julia-HPC/docs/julia/introJulia.rst

 --------------

-Julia is a relatively new Programming language (pre-released 1.0 announced in 2018), compared to well-known and standard languages such as Fortran, C, C++, R, and Python (some of them dated back to the 70's).
+Julia is a relatively new Programming language (pre-released 1.0 announced in 2018), compared to well-known and standard languages such as Fortran, C, C++, R, and Python (some of them date back to the 70's).
 A common pattern in those well-established languages (traditional paradigm) is that they look after either:

   - productivity (fast deployment, fast prototyping) or,